 The baptistery is adjacent to the Duomo.
 The origins are unclear but it is thought to have been built over an old Roman Temple, dedicated to Mars, in the 4th-5th centuries.
 It was consecrated in 1128 and is the oldest religious monument in Florence.

 It is dedicated to Florence’s patron saint John the Baptist The octagonal shap is clad with marble on the outside.

 Campanile di Giotto

 This has the reputation of being the most beautiful campanile in Italy.
 It is 84.7 metres tall and 15 metres in breadth and has 7 bells.
 If you are feeling energetic climb the 414 steps to the top and your efforts will be rewarded.

 You should not miss visiting the Piazzale Michaelangelo perched on a hill above the city.
-For many years none of the buildings were allowed to be higher than the cupola of the Duomo.
+For many years none of the buildings was allowed to be higher than the cupola of the Duomo.
 This is the picture postcard view of Florence.
 The first visit I made was in the morning, but it was really spectacular at sunset.

 Don’t be surprised if you see some wacky street signs as you wander around the city.
 They are the work of a French artist, Clet Abraham.
 He decided to take the existing signs and make them humorous in a pop art style.
 The material he uses is removable so no damage is done to the signs.
 You can also visit his studio which is not far from the Piazzale Michaelangelo.

 After you have seen the sights in Florence in a weekend I am certain that like me, you will want to return.
 It is like nowhere else I have been in my travels.
 I know that I just scratched the surface and that there is so much more just waiting to be discovered.
-Luckily I gave the wild bronze boar a coin so I am sure that I will to go back to dig a little deeper on my next visit.
+Luckily I gave the wild bronze boar a coin so I am sure that I will go back to dig a little deeper on my next visit.

 If you enjoyed this post please PIN it!